 The research in our flagship journal, The BMJ, has always been free to read, and in 2011 we launched our first and largest open access medical journal, BMJ Open.

 Today, a third of our journals are fully open access, and we also make academic research freely accessible and discoverable with hybrid publication models.
 We continue to support the transition of publicly-funded research to open access and the majority of our hybrid journals have been given Transformative Journal status by cOAlition S.

-We have published 31,733 open access articles, with 9,630 citations achieved in 2019
+In 2022, BMJ published 23,430 open access articles, with 22,739 citations achieved (Dimensions 2023)

-Altmetric mentions of open access articles (Altmetric mentions of all open access articles published by BMJ (2020)
+5.3M Altmetric mentions of open access articles (Altmetric mentions of all open access articles published by BMJ, Altmetric 2023)

 Most of our journals are indexed in major bibliographic databases such as PubMed, MEDLINE and Web of Science

 Unrestricted access to output and data allows researchers to build on existing findings and carry out collaborative research, paving the way for important discoveries and breakthroughs.